OneOfTheAmigos/Raycaster/README.md

 # >1 = worse graphics and the performance isn't drastically effected
 # 1 = rendered rectangle for every 5 pixels (really smooth performance)
 # 0.8 = this is the best balance in my opinion
-# 0.4 = twice as good looking at 0.8 but it's twice as slow
+# 0.4 = twice as good looking as 0.8 but it's twice as slow
 # 0.2 = pixel perfect rendering (but it's really laggy and slow)
 # <0.2 = won't render anything
 #anything between 1 and 0.2 that wasn't mentioned above will create a weird transparent effect